 Artistic License - Physics: Trains can go around extremely tight corners at 300mph, but immediately slow down to a crawl when encountering a tiny hill.
 Only the OpenTTD implementation finally added a (more) realistic acceleration model.

 Boring but Practical: Road vehicles.
 They don't have the allure of trains or the inherent coolness of aircraft, but they can use existing city roads (and roads laid by your competitors!) and are much less affected by gradients.
-OpenTTD has a large number of add-on packs that shift them over the line into Awesome yet Practical.
+OpenTTD has a large number of add-on packs that increase their usability, especially since Traffic Giant/Simutrans-style individual destinations for passengers and cargo have been introduced which for example make town buses as feeder lines to a train station or an airport possible.

 Not Playing Fair With Resources: AI can completely destroy their environments around towns with no ill effect; the local authority will hate you and you will hate it if you bulldoze one tree.
 Justified, in that the AI as designed couldn't possibly compete with human players without this kind of handicap.